Dwarf0/MySudoku/README.md

 - Qt5 as a framework for my UI,
 - GTest for testing the solver

-I also plan to add Doxygen for documentation.
+I also plan to add Doxygen for documentation and use QTranslator for localization of the few words (for the sake of it).